colinoflynn/picoemp-tdc-paper/picoemp/README.md

 ![](hardware/picoemp.jpeg)

-You can see some details of the design in the [Intro Video](https://www.youtube.com/watch?v=nB5arJi-tVE).

 ## Building a PicoEMP

 The PicoEMP uses a Raspberry Pi Pico as the controller, inspired by @nezza using it for the debug-n-dump tool.
 You could alternatively use an Arduino or another microcontroller.
 You basically just need a few things: